 How do you determine if your car is totaled?

-A “total loss” in car insurance is a term insurers use when the cost to repair your car is more than the value of the vehicle.
-Your insurance company will typically complete an inspection of the damaged vehicle before officially declaring it a total loss.
+In car insurance terms, the formal definition of a totaled car is one that costs more to repair than it's worth.
+An insurance company will typically complete an inspection of the damaged vehicle before officially declaring it a total loss.

 When assessing your vehicle, most insurers factor in the condition and structure of your car in addition to any state laws.
 In some states, a vehicle is automatically deemed to be a total loss if the cost to repair it exceeds a certain percentage of the vehicle’s worth.